scotty-c/kubecon/keda/README.md

   shell command
 ```

-Chose file path and add the following value
+Chose file path option and add the following value
 ```
 ?
 Enter the path that will be used to set credential "kubeconfig" $HOME/.kube/config
 ```